Create Stunning Charts with React Using Chart.js

 Chart.js is a free and open-source JavaScript library for creating responsive and customizable charts.
 It offers various chart types, including line, bar, pie, doughnut, and more.
 Chart.js is easy to use and provides a flexible API for customizing charts to fit your needs.

-Create variety of charts in your next web applications with Chart.js and react which helps in data visualization in software development.
+Create variety of js charts react in your next web applications with Chart.js and react which helps in data visualization in software development.

 ReplayBird - Driving Revenue and Growth through Actionable Product Insights